Connecticut

 SEARCHING FOR WORK

-• 3 employer contacts, or
+• 3 employer contacts; or

-Invalid Work Search Activities
+Examples of Invalid Work Search Activities

-• Applying for a job that you are unqualified for
+• Applying for a job that you are unqualified for.

-• Repeating attendance at the same workshop
+• Going to the same workshop multiple times.

 Exemptions from Work Search Activities

-• are participating in shared work
+• Are participating in an approved shared work program.

 Did you know?